prestodb/presto/presto-docs/src/main/sphinx/connector/mongodb.rst

 =============== ========= ========= =============================
 Field           Required  Type      Description
 =============== ========= ========= =============================
-``name``        required  string    Name of the column in the Presto table.
+``name``        required  string    Name of the field in the MongoDB collection.
+Case sensitive.
-``type``        required  string    Presto type of the column.
+``alias``       optional  string    Name of the column in Presto table.
+Expects a lower-case name ``type``        required  string    Presto type of the column.
 ``hidden``      optional  boolean   Hides the column from ``DESCRIBE <table name>`` and ``SELECT *``.
 Defaults to ``false``.
 =============== ========= ========= =============================

-There is no limit on field descriptions for either key or message.
+There is no limit on field descriptions for either key or message. ``alias`` is set as the lower-case of ``name`` field by default.

 ObjectId
 --------